bermudez05/bermudez05/README.md

 # Hi I'm Nicole 👋

 Welcome to my profile!
-I'm a eighth semester computer science student at the national university of Colombia
+I'm an upcoming graduated computer science student at the national university of Colombia